TattiQ/kafka-tutorial/kafka1.md

 * MAX.REQUEST.SIZE - It caps both the size of the largest message that can be sent and the number of messages that the producer can send in one request.
 In addition, the broker has its own limit on the size of the largest message it will accept (message.max.bytes).
 It is usually a good idea to have these configurations match

-Ordering - setting the retries parameter to nonzero and the max.in.flights.requests.per.session to more than one means that it is possible that the broker will fail to write the first batch of messages, succeed to write the second (which was already in-flight), and then retry the first batch and succeed, thereby reversing the order.
+Ordering - setting the retries parameter to nonzero and the max.in.flights.requests.per.connection to more than one means that it is possible that the broker will fail to write the first batch of messages, succeed to write the second (which was already in-flight), and then retry the first batch and succeed, thereby reversing the order.

 ### Using Avro Records with Kafka